w3c/wai-mission/content/index.md

 ## High-Level Objectives

-_**Editors' Note:** Links to GitHub Discussions are temporary and won't be in the final version of this page._

 To contribute to realizing the vision, W3C addresses the following areas:

 1. **Specifications, standards, and technologies support accessibility:**